 Y1.2 By July 1, 2025, the AHJ must provide the owners of covered buildings with notification of compliance requirements.

-Y1.3 Failure by the AHJ to provide the notification in Section Y1.2 does not release the building owner of the legal obligation to comply with this law.BUILDING OWNER RESPONSE TO NOTIFICATIONS
+Y1.3 Failure by the AHJ to provide the notification in Section Y1.2 does not release the building owner of the legal obligation to comply with this law.
+When a covered building undergoes a change of ownership, it is the buyer’s responsibility to contact the AHJ and update the building’s file.

+BUILDING OWNER RESPONSE TO NOTIFICATIONS

 Y2.1 Correction of Errors.
 Building owners are responsible for reviewing the property and building information provided by the AHJ through notification, including but not limited to building or building complex ownership details, gross floor area, and other information as identified by the building owner.